michael-milette/moodle-filter_filtercodes/README.md

 Tips: If you are not using the Boost theme, customize the link in the 3rd to last line to your theme's settings page.

+Even better, try out {menuadmin}.
+It includes all of the above and more.
+Best of all, it only includes menu items for features that are enabled within the context of the current page.

 ### Developer Tools menu

 If you are a developer, this little menu is worth installing FilterCodes alone.